ciriussaini/sd_codes/kafka_README.md

  2. and the user with id 1 to partition 1, etc.
  3. The "click" topic will be split up into three partitions (three users) on two different machines.

-    A user with user-id 0 clicks on a button on the website.
+1. A user with user-id 0 clicks on a button on the website.
-    The web application publishes a record to partition 0 in the topic "click".
+2. The web application publishes a record to partition 0 in the topic "click".
-    The record is appended to its commit log and the message offset is incremented.
+3. The record is appended to its commit log and the message offset is incremented.
-    The consumer can pull messages from the click-topic and show monitoring usage in real-time, or it can replay previously consumed messages by setting the offset to an earlier one.
+4. The consumer can pull messages from the click-topic and show monitoring usage in real-time,
+5.    or it can replay previously consumed messages by setting the offset to an earlier one.

+ **Kafka as a Database**

+Apache Kafka has another interesting feature not found in RabbitMQ - log compaction.
+Log compaction ensures that Kafka always retains the last known value for each record key.
+Kafka simply keeps the latest version of a record and deletes the older versions with the same key.

+An example of log compaction use is when displaying the latest status of a cluster among thousands of clusters running.
+The current status of the cluster is written into Kafka and the topic is configured to compact the records.
+When this topic is consumed, it displays the latest status first and then a continuous stream of new statuses.